Simple-Innovation/simple-react-router/DEPLOYMENT.md

    - `AZURE_RESOURCE_GROUP_NAME` (repository Variable)
      - Value: Name for your resource group (e.g., `simple-react-router-rg`)

-   **Optional: Specify Azure AD Administrator for SQL Server**

-   If you want to use a specific Azure AD user or group as the SQL Server administrator (instead of auto-detection):

-   - `SQL_AZUREAD_ADMIN_USER` (repository Variable)
-     - Value: Azure AD admin user email or service principal name (e.g., `admin@yourdomain.com`)

-   - `SQL_AZUREAD_ADMIN_OBJECT_ID` (repository Variable)
-     - Value: Object ID of the Azure AD admin user (e.g., `12345678-1234-1234-1234-123456789abc`)
-     - You can find this in Azure Portal → Azure Active Directory → Users → Select user → Object ID

-   **Note**: Both `SQL_AZUREAD_ADMIN_USER` and `SQL_AZUREAD_ADMIN_OBJECT_ID` must be provided together.
-If not provided, the workflow will automatically use the service principal as the Azure AD administrator.

 Note: this workflow requires `AZURE_RESOURCE_GROUP_NAME` to be a repository Variable (not a secret).
 Set it under Settings → Variables → Actions.

 ### 3. Update Workflow Configuration (Optional)